-- 8.1 Collect approximately one liter of representative sample in a glass bottle following conventional sampling practices (Reference 16.7), except that the bottle must not be prerinsed with sample before collection.
-To allow for potential QC failures, it is recommended that additional sample aliquots be collected. - 8.1.1 If analysis is to be delayed for more than four hours, adjust the sample pH to less than 2 with HCl or H2SO4 solution (Section 7.2) at the time of collection, and refrigerate at 0-4°C (40 CFR 136, Table II).
+- 8.1 Collect approximately one liter of representative sample in a glass bottle following conventional sampling practices (Reference 16.7), except that the bottle must not be pre-rinsed with sample before collection.
+To allow for potential QC failures, it is recommended that additional sample aliquots be collected. - 8.1.1 All samples must be acidified and/or verified in the lab to pH<2 immediately prior to analysis.
+If analysis is to be delayed for more than four hours, adjust the sample pH to less than 2 with HCl or H2SO4 solution (Section 7.2) at the time of collection, and refrigerate at 0-6°C (40 CFR 136, Table II).
 To establish the volume of HCl or H2SO4 required, collect a separate aliquot, adjust the pH of this aliquot to less than 2 with acid, and add the volume of acid determined to each sample bottle prior to collection.
-Do not dip pH paper, a pH electrode, a stirring rod, or other materials into a sample that will be used for HEM or SGT-HEM determination because substances in the sample may adhere to these items. - 8.1.2 If a sample is known or suspected to contain greater than 500 mg/L of extractable material, collect a proportionately smaller volume of sample (the volume required will depend upon the estimated amount of extractable material) in a glass bottle.
-Add a proportionately smaller amount of HCl or H2SO4 solution to the smaller sample if preservation is necessary. - 8.2 Collect an additional one or two aliquots (1 L, additional smaller volume, or both) of a sample for each set of twenty samples or less for the matrix spike and, if used, the matrix spike duplicate.
+During the sample collection, do not dip pH paper, a pH electrode, a stirring rod, or other materials into a sample that will be used for HEM or SGT-HEM determination because substances in the sample may adhere to these items. - 8.1.2 If a sample is known or suspected to contain greater than 500 mg/L of extractable material or consists of complex matrix containing substances (such as particulates or detergents) that may interfere with the extraction procedure, collect a proportionately smaller volume of sample (the volume required will depend upon the estimated amount of extractable material) in a glass bottle.
+Add a proportionately smaller amount of HCl or H2SO4 solution to the smaller sample if preservation is necessary.

+8.2 Collect an additional one or two aliquots (1 L, additional smaller volume, or both) of a sample for each set of twenty samples or less for the matrix spike and, if used, the matrix spike duplicate.